brugr9/UEPluginVolumeCreator/README.md

   * Type: `Float`
   * Default Value: `-1000.0`
   * Range: [`-1000.0`, `3095.0`]
-  * Info: Window Left (lower) Border in Hounsfield Units; which is calculated (not editable, for information only)
+  * Info: Window Left (lower) Border in Hounsfield Units; which is calculated (not editable in the Details Panel)
 * Window Border Right
   * Type: `Float`
   * Default Value: `3095.0`
   * Range: [`-1000.0`, `3095.0`]
-  * Info: Window Right (upper) Border in Hounsfield Units; which is calculated (not editable, for information only)
+  * Info: Window Right (upper) Border in Hounsfield Units; which is calculated (not editable in the Details Panel)
 * Window Width
   * Type: `Float`
   * Default Value: `4096.0`